dbcraig/LmRaC/README.md

 ![](img/LmRaC_Indexes.png)

 Available indexes are listed with the current index, if any, selected.
-Selecting an index by clicking on its radio button.
+Select an index by clicking on its radio button.
 This is equivalent to asking LmRaC on the [LmRaC Homepage](#LmRaC-Homepage) to set the index.

 Hovering over the information icon displays the index description, if any, from when the index was created.